This post outlines how to watch IPTV on Roku.

 IPTV, or Internet Protocol Television, is a service that provides live TV channels and on-demand content over the Internet.

-Unlike traditional cable or satellite TV, IPTV offers greater flexibility, faster access, and a more versatile viewing experience.
+IPTV offers greater flexibility, which is not possible with traditional cable TV.
+It provides faster access and a more versatile viewing experience.

 IPTV channels come in HD high resolution, so you’re not compromising on quality.